Spaghetti aglio, olio e peperoncino is one of the easiest and simplest pasta recipes you will ever make. It’s just as tasty as it is quick and easy.

 Only the high end Italian restaurants in the United States offer a variety of vegetables.
 It is even rarer to find fruit being served as dessert.
 Salad is often served with pre-packed dressings that Euro-Italians have never seen, and there is a lack of quality which cannot compare to the taste of fresh olive oil and a mild vinegar.

-Click here to find out how to make a garden salad as the Italians do in Italy.
+Make a garden salad as the Italians do in Italy.

 Some of these dressings are so high in fat that they eliminate the benefits of eating salads.
 Italian-American cooking lacks the essentials of a good, old fashioned Mediterranean diet.
 Salads and vegetables are overwhelmed with sauces and cheese.
 Maybe you would be able to find eggplant parmigiana, but some disadvantages also arise like eating eggplant that was fried and smothered with fatty cheese.
 Pizza is cooked differently in the United States.